eclipse-archived/smarthome/docs/documentation/features/scenes.md

 # Scenes

 In the general context of home automation, a scene is a defined set of states of one or more home devices.
-For example, a **night scene**, which turns on all the indoor lights.
-The notion of scenes is not directly available in Eclipse SmartHome but scenes can be created by the means of using rules.
+An example of such a scene could be a **night scene**, which turns on all the indoor lights.
+The notion of scenes is not directly available in Eclipse SmartHome, but scenes can be created by the means of using rules.

 ## Concept